AT Protocol: Opinionated services

 Opinionated services are services within the protocol that process data from the firehose to provide subjective judgements on network data for the purposes of content moderation and curation.
-These services contrast with the intended "unopinionated" nature of relays and App Views.
-Opinionated services enable users to customize their content consumption and moderation preferences within the protocol while maintaining the neutrality of the protocol's core components.
+These services contrast with the intended "unopinionated" nature of relays.
+Opinionated services enable users to customize their content consumption and moderation preferences within the protocol while maintaining the relative neutrality of the protocol's core components.

-Users have the ability to subscribe and unsubscribe to these services at any time through their client app (unless they are hard-coded into the user's current App View.)
+Users have the ability to subscribe and unsubscribe to these services at any time through their client app (unless they are hard-coded into the user's current AppView.)
 The modularity of these services allows for a customizable, stackable, user-centric approach to content curation and moderation within the protocol.

 Labelers

 Labelers produce judgements about user-generated content, such as identifying spam or inappropriate material.
 These labels can be applied to various aspects of the network, including posts, images, or accounts.
-The output of labelers is consumed by App Views and PDSes, which can then provide various strategies to users for handling labeled content, such as hiding, labeling, or blurring.
+The output of labelers is consumed by AppViews and PDSes, which can then provide various strategies to users for handling labeled content, such as hiding, labeling, or blurring.

 Bluesky Social has open-sourced its internal labeler moderation service "Ozone", allowing users to create custom moderation services for the network.

 Although labelers can be used as moderation services, they can also serve informational or entertainment purposes, such as labeling post topics, user pronouns, or adding positive or playful labels to user profiles and posts.

-Feed generators
+Bluesky feed generators

-Feed generators process posts within the firehose for inclusion in custom feeds.
-After a PDS query, they return a list of post IDs to the user's App View, which can then be used to create curated feeds.
+Feed generators process Bluesky posts within the firehose for inclusion in custom Bluesky feeds.
+After a PDS query, they return a list of post IDs to the user's AppView, which can then be used to create curated feeds.
 While Bluesky does not provide any built-in tools for generating and hosting custom feeds, services such as Graze provide tools for users to create and host feeds using block coding, as well as to monetize them with injected advertisements.

-Adoption
+History

+The AT Protocol began development by Bluesky Social PBC, a public benefit corporation originally created as an independent research group within Twitter, Inc. to investigate the possibility of decentralizing the service.
 The protocol's reference implementation was first released to GitHub on May 4, 2022 under the name Authenticated Data Experiment (ADX), and is licensed under both the MIT and Apache licenses.
 It rebranded to the AT Protocol in October 2022.

+In March 2025, the first AT Protocol-focused conference, ATmosphereConf, was held in Seattle.
+The conference focused on exploring the AT Protocol's potential beyond the Bluesky social network.
+Sessions focused on decentralized social networking, identity portability, and interoperability across applications.

+In September 2025, the IETF published an Internet Draft for a specification of the AT Protocol's core services.
+In January 2026, the charter for the working group tasked with the standardization was published.

+Adoption